 Glass blowing revolutionized the production of the looking mirror and by the 16th century, it was the Venetians who would turn their attention to mirrors, inventing a method for making a flat glass mirror.
 Hand-blown mirrors were a very serious business and the Venetians fiercely guarded their techniques.
-Anyone Venetian craftsman who dared breech that secrecy faced imprisonment and even execution.
+Anyone Venetian craftsman who dared breach that secrecy faced imprisonment and even execution.

 The most talented glassmakers were sent to the small Venetian island of Murano where they were kept isolated from the rest of the world to hone their skills in making Murano glass mirrors.
-Europe's monarchs, desperate to get in on the action, avidly engaged in spying and espionage in an attempt to uncover the these closely held secrets.
+Europe's monarchs, desperate to get in on the action, avidly engaged in spying and espionage in an attempt to uncover the these closely held secrets regarding Murano glass techniques.

 As if their isolation were not enough, these artisans were also prisoners of a very dangerous craft.
 Injuries, many fatal, were commonplace as workers handled molten glass and worked near extremely hot and volatile furnaces when making these early mirrors.
 Reflective backings were made of mercury.
 The mercury mirror that was produced during this time created toxic fumes which eventually sickened and killed many workers.

 So why risk so many lives for the sake of vanity?
 The mirror's value was not just about vanity.
 Small mirrors were used throughout Europe to code and decode messages, a system devised by Leonardo DaVinci who wrote in mirror code.
 Even the scriptures were coded in mirror reflection.
 During the 30 Years War, mirrors were used to create massive reflections that would blind the enemy on the opposing field.
 The periscope was also invented during this period, employing a system of angled mirrors that made spying much more discreet.